 "The real issue in the Lovecraft universe is that the moment you begin to see this other reality, this real truth, you start to completely go insane," Lutz continues.
 "Because you're not prepared, as a human, to see that.
 Even in the sounds that the creatures make, the language they speak, it's not meant to be heard by humans.
 So all the characters in the Lovecraft novels become completely insane."

-"For the investigation parts, you can't really fail – the story will always push you forward.
+"For the investigation parts, you can't really fail—the story will always push you forward.
 But we really want the player to feel smart during the investigation.
 You'll have a lot of documents to read, a lot of facts to find, clues to find.
-And if the player has all the documents, they can have everything they need to for working out the investigation.
-The player has many answers to choose from – but if you're paying attention to the other characters on the island, you will always ask the good questions.
+And if players have all the documents, they can have everything they need to for working out the investigation.
+The player has many answers to choose from—but if you're paying attention to the other characters on the island, you will always ask the good questions.
 Ask the wrong questions, and you can affect your relationship with the other characters.
 The only fact that we want you, him, to know is that you might lose complementary information about the case."

 Making their game so accessible should allow Cyanide to appeal to players who aren't already familiar with the Cthulhu Mythos.
-"We need the game to be fun for everyone," Gueney says, before Lutz adds: "A lot of people know Cthuhlu – it's in the geek culture to know the creature.
+"We need the game to be fun for everyone," Gueney says, before Lutz adds: "A lot of people know Cthuhlu—it's in the geek culture to know the creature.
 But we are not targeting only Lovecraft fans, of course.
 Even people who haven't read the novels can get into the game.
-And we'll have a codex, too, that will help the newbie to learn some things – even things that won't be shown in the game, but is useful background for the story."
+And we'll also have a codex that will help the newbie to learn some things—even things that won't be shown in the game but is useful background for the story."

 Personally, I'm more into horror games that present a sustained atmosphere of dread and discomfort over cheap jumps scares.
 And if I learn a little more about Lovecraft's bizarre world in playing this one, that's a bonus.
-Cyanide isn't making Call of Cthulhu to get gamers into the inspirational fiction, but Gueney admits that if their game sells a few more books, and creates more fans of Lovecraftian lore, "that'll be a great reward".
-It's too early to say for sure that what the studio's making will transcend the existing Cthulhu fanbase (and as you can see here, there's not a lot of publicly released artwork to get excited about); but so far as first impressions go, this not-your-average-horror affair is making all the right wrong moves.
+Cyanide isn't making Call of Cthulhu to get gamers into the inspirational fiction, but Gueney admits that if its game sells a few more books, and creates more fans of Lovecraftian lore, "that'll be a great reward."
+It's too early to say for sure that what the studio's making will transcend the existing Cthulhu fanbase (and as you can see here, there's not a lot of publicly released artwork to get excited about).
+But so far as first impressions go, this not-your-average-horror affair is making all the right wrong moves.

 Call of Cthulhu is released in 2017.
 Follow the game's development at the Cyanide Studio website.
 VICE Gaming conducted this interview in Paris at the "Le What's Next de Focus?" preview event, with transport and accommodation covered by Focus Home Interactive.